Built for ADHD ADHD Productivity

 What Actually Works: 3 Principles

-After testing dozens of approaches — on ourselves, because we actually have ADHD — we found three principles that survive contact with a distracted brain:
+After testing dozens of approaches — on ourselves, because we actually have ADHD — three principles survive contact with a distracted brain:

 1. Dump First, Organize Later